Magnitus-/ExpressSessionMongoDB/README.md

 - There may be a long pause in the middle of the tests while the time-to-live fonctionality is tested.

--T here is a test to validate the usefulness of the filtering functionality which ensures the characters that are escaped when filtering is on (., $ and \0) produce errors in the query when not escaped.
+- There is a test to validate the usefulness of the filtering functionality which ensures the characters that are escaped when filtering is on (., $ and \0) produce errors in the query when not escaped.

 This was the case in my previous apt-get installed MongoDB 2.4.x instance, but the $ character doesn't seem to be generating an error when used directly in a session key in my more current MongoDB 3.x.x instance.
 Either way, escaping $ won't do any harm so I disabled that particular test.